apache/cloudstack-www/blog/2013-04-23-apache_cloudstack_weekly_news_22.md

 </ul>

-<p>If you want to to check in on events related to Apache CloudStack, see the <a href="http://lanyrd.com/topics/apache-cloudstack/" class="external-link" rel="nofollow">Lanyard Page for the Apache CloudStack topic</a>. </p>
+<p>If you want to check in on events related to Apache CloudStack, see the <a href="http://lanyrd.com/topics/apache-cloudstack/" class="external-link" rel="nofollow">Lanyard Page for the Apache CloudStack topic</a>. </p>

 <h3><a name="ApacheCloudStackWeeklyNews-22April2013-Jira"></a>Jira</h3>